Generic measures with slowly decaying Fourier coefficients: Main results

 \begin{thm}\thlabel{THM:BAIRETOP} Let $(\lambda_n)_n$ be a sequence of positive numbers.
 Then the following statements are all equivalent: \begin{enumerate} \item[(i)] $\mathscr{S}^2(\lambda)$ contains an everywhere locally unbounded function, \item[(ii)] the collection of everywhere locally unbounded functions in $\mathscr{S}^2(\lambda)$ is generic, \item[(iii)] $\sum_n \frac{1}{\lambda_n} = + \infty$. \end{enumerate} \end{thm} A couple of remarks regarding \thref{THM:BAIRETOP} are now in order.
 First, the reason for introducing the space $\mathscr{S}^2(\lambda)$ is to avoid the degenerate behavior $\liminf_n \lambda_n =0$, hence ensure that $\ell^2(\lambda)$ only consists of $L^2(\T,dm)$-functions, for which we always have that $|f|< \infty$ $dm$-a.e on $\T$.
 Actually, that degenerate case can be handled separately (see Step 1 in the proof of \thref{LEM:l2C}, by means of constructing a lacunary Hadamard series which is locally unbounded everywhere.
 The second remark concerns the proof of \thref{THM:BAIRETOP}, which in this full generality is non-constructive, and relies on certain duality arguments.
 However, it turns out that for a fairly broad class of weight sequences $(\lambda_n)_n$, it is actually possible to give a purely constructive proof. \begin{thm}\thlabel{THM:BADRANGE} Let $(\lambda_n)_n$ be positive numbers satisfying the following hypothesis: \begin{enumerate} \item[(i)] $\sum_n \frac{1}{\lambda_n} = +\infty$, \item[(ii)] $(\lambda_n)_n$ is non-decreasing, or there exists $C>1$, such that for all $n\geq 1$:

 \end{enumerate} Then a positive $f\in L^2(\T,dm)$ can be constructed, such that $f$ is everywhere locally unbounded and satisfies

-\end{thm} The constructive proof of \thref{THM:BADRANGE} involves a special family of Riesz products, and will be outlined in the first part of Section 3.
-Concretely, \thref{THM:BADRANGE} applies to the fractional Sobolev spaces consisting of functions \( f \in L^2(\mathbb{T}, dm) \) such that
+\end{thm} The proof of \thref{THM:BADRANGE} involves constructing a special family of Riesz products, which will be outlined in the first part of Section 3.
+Notably, \thref{THM:BADRANGE} holds for the class of fractional Sobolev spaces consisting of functions \( f \in L^2(\mathbb{T}, dm) \) such that

-However, in this classical regime, such observations are not new.
-For instance, when \( \lambda_n = 1 + n \), any function \( f \) as in \thref{THM:BADRANGE} must be finite outside a set of logarithmic capacity zero, but the can be constructed with blow-up at everywhere on these exceptional sets.
+However, in this classical regime, such observations are certainly not new, and well-known by experts.
+For instance, in the case when \( \lambda_n = 1 + n \), any function $f\in \ell^2(\lambda)$ must be finite outside a set of logarithmic capacity zero, and one can construct such a function $f$ which blows-up on every point of a fixed compact set of logarithmic capacity zero.
 Similar conclusions also hold for weights \( \lambda_n = (1 + n)^s \) with \( 0 < s < 1 \), where the exceptional sets are governed by Riesz capacities.
-We refer the reader to \cite{carleson1967selected} for details on such classical results.
+We refer the reader to the survey of L. Carleson in \cite{carleson1967selected} for details on such classical results, and further generalizations beyond.